fgnass/classname-variants/README.md

 });
 ```

-The same can be done with CSS modules:
+Again, this is not limited to tailwind, so you could do the same with CSS modules:

 ```tsx
 import { styled } from "classname-variants/react";